Kernel Normalized Convolutional Networks: Introduction

-BatchNorm, moreover, is unsuitable for \textit{federated learning} (FL) \cite{mcmahan2017federated-learning}, where multiple clients (e.g. hospitals or mobile devices) collaboratively train a global model under the coordination of a central server without sharing their private data \cite{kairouz2019advances}.
-This is because BatchNorm relies on the assumption of independent and identically distributed (IID) feature values in the batch \cite{ioffe2015-batch-norm}, which is not the case for FL in which data is NonIID across the clients.
-BatchNorm is also inapplicable to \textit{differential privacy} (DP) \cite{dwork2014-differential-privacy}, where random noise is injected into the model parameters to limit the information learnt about a particular sample in the dataset.
-This is due to the fact that DP requires to compute per-sample gradients \cite{abadi2016dp-dl} that is not possible for batch normalized CNNs.

-To overcome the limitations of BatchNorm, \emph{batch-independent} normalization layers including layer normalization (LayerNorm) \cite{ba2016-layer-norm}, instance normalization (InstanceNorm) \cite{ulyanov2016-instance-norm}, group normalization (GroupNorm) \cite{wu2018-group-norm}, positional normalization (PositionalNorm) \cite{li2019-positional-norm}, and local context normalization (LocalContextNorm) \cite{ortiz2020-lcnorm} have been introduced.
-They perform normalization independently for each sample in the batch.
-While these layers do not suffer from the drawbacks of BatchNorm, they typically do not achieve performance comparable with BatchNorm's in centralized training.
-In FL and DP settings, furthermore, these batch-independent normalization layers might not be as efficient as expected.
-This motivates us to develop alternative layers, which are batch-independent but efficient in centralized, federated, and differentially private learning environments.
+To overcome the limitations of BatchNorm, the community has introduced \emph{batch-independent} normalization layers including layer normalization (LayerNorm) \citep{ba2016-layer-norm}, instance normalization (InstanceNorm) \citep{ulyanov2016-instance-norm}, group normalization (GroupNorm) \citep{wu2018-group-norm}, positional normalization (PositionalNorm) \citep{li2019-positional-norm}, and local context normalization (LocalContextNorm) \citep{ortiz2020-lcnorm}, which perform normalization independently for each sample in the batch.
+These layers do not suffer from the drawbacks of BatchNorm, and might outperform BatchNorm in particular domains such as generative tasks (e.g. LayerNorm in Transformer models \citep{vaswani2017-transformer}).
+For image classification and semantic segmentation, however, they typically do not achieve performance comparable with BatchNorm's in non-private (without DP) training.
+In DP, moreover, these batch-independent layers might not provide the accuracy gain we expect compared to non-private learning.
+This motivates us to develop alternative layers, which are batch-independent but more efficient in both non-private and differentially private learning.